DataDog/hiring-engineers/answers.md

 ![](datadogScreenshots/Timeboard_5_minute.png)

 - https://docs.datadoghq.com/api/latest/dashboards/
 There is a minor bug in the Python code example for the request API.
 There is a reference to saved_view, but the variable should be named saved_views.
-The example errors out with `NameError: name 'saved_view' is not defined`
+The example code in the docs errors out with `NameError: name 'saved_view' is not defined`
 ![](datadogScreenshots/bug_in_the_docs.png)

 **Bonus Question**: What is the Anomaly graph displaying?